Hoyasumii/avengers-endgame/README.md

 STEVE ROGERS: [Standing up] Yeah, I know.
 I know.

-[Both Rogers' frisbee their shield's at one another which clang away as they brawl, inadver
+[Both Rogers' frisbee their shield's at one another which clang away as they brawl, inadvert